-A fluffy babka lightly spiced with cinnamon and luscious swirls of raspberry jam.
+A fluffy babka lightly spiced with cinnamon and with luscious swirls of raspberry jam.
 It's hard to stop at just one bite with this jam donut babka will have you craving for more!

 What is babka?!

 Babka is a Jewish brioche-like pastry often filled with chocolate or cinnamon.
 It is most popular in Eastern Europe, Israel and the USA!
 However, you can make it at home with a few simple ingredients from your local supermarket.